aliyun/terraform-provider-alicloud/website/docs/r/network_acl.html.markdown

 }
 ```

 ## Argument Reference

 The following arguments are supported:
-* `description` - (Optional) The description of the network ACL.The description must be 1 to 256 characters in length and cannot start with http:// or https.
+* `description` - (Optional) The description of the network ACL.
+The description must be 1 to 256 characters in length and cannot start with http:// or https.
-* `egress_acl_entries` - (Optional) Out direction rule information.
+* `egress_acl_entries` - (Optional, Computed) Out direction rule information.
 See [`egress_acl_entries`](#egress_acl_entries) below.
-* `ingress_acl_entries` - (Optional) Inward direction rule information.
+* `ingress_acl_entries` - (Optional, Computed) Inward direction rule information.
 See [`ingress_acl_entries`](#ingress_acl_entries) below.
-* `network_acl_name` - (Optional) The name of the network ACL.The name must be 1 to 128 characters in length and cannot start with http:// or https.
+* `network_acl_name` - (Optional) The name of the network ACL.
+The name must be 1 to 128 characters in length and cannot start with http:// or https.
-* `resources` - (Optional) The associated resource.
+* `resources` - (Optional, Computed) The associated resource.
 See [`resources`](#resources) below.
+* `source_network_acl_id` - (Optional, Available since v1.220.0) SOURCE NetworkAcl specified by CopyNetworkAclEntries.
 * `tags` - (Optional, Map, Available since v1.206.0) The tags of this resource.
 * `vpc_id` - (Required, ForceNew) The ID of the associated VPC.

 The following arguments will be discarded.
 Please use new fields as soon as possible:
-* `name` - (Deprecated from v1.122.0+) Field 'name' has been deprecated from provider version 1.122.0.
+* `name` - (Deprecated since v1.122.0).
+Field 'name' has been deprecated from provider version 1.122.0.
 New field 'network_acl_name' instead.

 ### `egress_acl_entries`

 The egress_acl_entries supports the following:

-* `description` - (Optional) The description of the outbound rule.The description must be 1 to 256 characters in length and cannot start with http:// or https.
+* `description` - (Optional) The description of the outbound rule.
+The description must be 1 to 256 characters in length and cannot start with http:// or https.
 * `destination_cidr_ip` - (Optional) The network of the destination address.
+* `entry_type` - (Optional, Available since v1.220.0) The route entry type.
+The value can be `custom`, indicating custom.
+* `ip_version` - (Optional, Available since v1.220.0) The IP protocol version of the route entry.
+Valid values: "IPV4" and "IPV4'.
-* `network_acl_entry_name` - (Optional) Name of the outbound rule entry.The name must be 1 to 128 characters in length and cannot start with http:// or https.
+* `network_acl_entry_name` - (Optional) Name of the outbound rule entry.
+The name must be 1 to 128 characters in length and cannot start with http:// or https.
 * `policy` - (Optional) Authorization policy.
 Value:
   - accept: Allow.
   - drop: Refused.
-* `port` - (Optional) The destination port range of the outbound rule.When the Protocol type of the outbound rule is all, icmp, or gre, the port range is - 1/-1, indicating that the port is not restricted.When the Protocol type of the outbound rule is tcp or udp, the port range is 1 to 65535, and the format is 1/200 or 80/80, indicating port 1 to port 200 or port 80.
+* `port` - (Optional) The destination port range of the outbound rule.
+When the Protocol type of the outbound rule is all, icmp, or gre, the port range is - 1/-1, indicating that the port is not restricted.
+When the Protocol type of the outbound rule is tcp or udp, the port range is 1 to 65535, and the format is 1/200 or 80/80, indicating port 1 to port 200 or port 80.
 * `protocol` - (Optional) The protocol type.
 Value:
   - icmp: Network Control Message Protocol.
   - gre: Generic Routing Encapsulation Protocol.